-Open and evergreen repo
+Open and evergreen repo with extended termination notice periods

-2.1 Termination date --- the repurchase date fixed by the effective service of a termination notice by one of the parties
+2.1 Termination date --- the repurchase date fixed by the effective service of a termination notice by one of the parties.

-Termination notice date --- date on which one of the parties serves a termination notice
+Termination notice date --- date on which one of the parties serves makes effective service of a termination notice.

-Termination notice period --- the number of business days before a termination notice takes effect
+Termination notice period --- the number of business-days before a termination notice takes effect --- business days for conventional open repos and calendar days for evergreens and extendibles.